CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/docs/api/json_rpc_methods.md

 }
 ```

+**Note:** These are server-generated notifications, not client-callable methods.
+Clients should listen for these events rather than calling them.

 ### recording_status_update
-Sent when recording starts, stops, or encounters an error.
+**NOTIFICATION EVENT** - Sent when recording starts, stops, or encounters an error.

+**Type:** Server-to-Client Notification (not callable method)

+**Authentication:** Not applicable (server-generated event)

 **Status:** ✅ Implemented